ZVS-VX/cloudvariables/README.md

 n.del_proj(password)                                    # Remove your base (with all variables)
 _____________________________________________________________________________________________________________________________

-Example for the server is server.py, recommended for your server.
+Example for the server is server.py, recommended for use on your server.